 Protect your asset

 Your car is an asset, and you need to protect the value.
-One day you may want to part exchange it for another car.
+One day you may want to part exchange it for another vehicle.
 With regular servicing, your car will remain in better condition, and you are likely to receive a better price when you come to sell.

 DIY servicing is not advisable